Alcohol can be sold for off sales only between 10.00am to 10.00pm daily.

 - a single area which is inaccessible to the public.
 These areas are known as “alcohol display areas”.

-The 2010 Act provides that any off sales drinks promotion may take place only in the alcohol display areas or in a tasting room.
-Further, the 2010 Act also provides that a drinks promotion in connection with the premises cannot take place within an area extending 200 meters from the boundary of the premises as shown on the layout plan.
+Any off sales drinks promotion may take place only in the alcohol display areas or in a tasting room.
+Further, a drinks promotion in connection with the premises cannot take place within an area extending 200 meters from the boundary of the premises as shown on the layout plan.

 The display of branded non-alcoholic products (products that bear a name or image of an alcoholic product such as football tops, slippers, tea towels etc.) which are not for sale may constitute a drinks promotion and, if so, may only be displayed in alcohol display areas or in a tasting room.
 It will be for Licensing Boards, or the courts, to determine whether they consider the display of branded non-alcoholic products is a drinks promotion.